UnionOfRAD/manual/jp/00_quickstart/blog.md

 }
 ```

-Lithium actions send data to the view by returning an associative array that determines the respective view's variables.
+li3 actions send data to the view by returning an associative array that determines the respective view's variables.
 In the example above, our view will have access to the string `'bar'` in `$foo` and `'Posts'` in `$title` ($title will be used to set the page's title tag).
 This setup is also handy for fans of the [`compact()` function](http://php.net/compact).
 If I have a series of variables I'd like to pass along, it's as easy as:

 ```php
 return compact('lions', 'tigers', 'bears');